January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 6.

-Andrew Chen, “K‑factor and viral coefficient explained” https://andrewchen.com/k-factor-viral-coefficient/
+Andrew Chen, “K‑factor and viral coefficient explained,” https://andrewchen.com/k-factor-viral-coefficient/

 ← Back to blog